-The schedules of the current road transport regulations for dangerous goods movement require that all dangerous substance tankers have a periodic or intermediate examination at specific intervals and tank documentation is retained for the life of the tank.
+The schedules of the current road transport regulations for dangerous goods movement require that all dangerous substance tankers have a periodic or intermediate examination at specific intervals and tank documentation is retained for the whole life of the tank.

-Additionally tankers must undergo an extra annual test over and above the normal heavy goods vehicle roadworthiness test, an ADR test, to ensure they comply with part 9 of the European Agreement concerning the ADR.
+Additionally, tankers must undergo an extra annual test over and above the normal heavy goods vehicle roadworthiness test, an ADR test, to ensure they comply with part 9 of the European Agreement concerning the ADR.

 If loading in a participant terminal, additionally tankers require a UK petroleum Industry Association (UKPIA) / Tank Storage Association (TSA) Safe Loading Pass Scheme inspection at six-monthly intervals and display a pass to gain access to the terminal.